GabrielMoreau/winsoft-main/imagej/README.md

-# ImageJ / Fiji - Image processing program
+# ImageJ - Image processing program (Fiji Distribution)

 ImageJ is a Java-based image processing program.
 ImageJ was designed with an open architecture that provides extensibility via Java plugins